robotframework/robotframework/doc/releasenotes/rf-7.5rc1.rst

 Custom console loggers have the same API as listeners__.
 Their main difference is that console loggers are registered with the `--console` option that then automatically disables normal console logging.
 The built-in console loggers can be used as a base when implementing custom loggers.
-That makes it easy to make simple changes to normal logging.
+This makes it easy to make simple changes to normal logging.

 A related major change is that nowadays also the Rebot tool supports the `--console`